nextcloud/all-in-one/reverse-proxy.md

 > [!NOTE]
 > The maintainers of AIO noticed that this documentation could be improved to make it easier to follow.
 All contributions that improve this are very welcome!

-A [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) is basically a software service that can be thought of as the gateway of a web server.
-It enables computers on the internet to access a service or web-site in a [private subnet](https://en.wikipedia.org/wiki/Private_network) of that web server.
+A [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) is a software service that acts as a gateway between services and a client.
+It is commonly used to allow a client connected to the Internet to access a website located in the [private subnet](https://en.wikipedia.org/wiki/Private_network) of that web server.

 **Please note:** Publishing the AIO interface with a valid certificate to the public internet is **not** the goal of this documentation!
 If you need a valid certificate for the AIO interface, see [point 5](#5-optional-get-a-valid-certificate-for-the-aio-interface).